 Filling

-- ¾ cup pizza sauce * your favorite brand- I use Primo's traditional
+- ¾ cup pizza sauce * your favorite store-bought or homemade pizza sauce- I use Primo's traditional

 - ¾ cup bacon (or any meat) chopped * you can use ham, pepperoni, turkey bacon, sausage